alexandreloures/covid19Brazil/README.md

 <img src="man/figures/mapCases.png" width="100%" />

-Below is the graph for the number of cases accumulated per 100,000 inhabitants for each of the five macro-regions in Brazil.
+Below is the graph for the number of cases accumulated per 100,000 inhabitants for each of the five macro-regions in Brazil, information until the 2022-11-25.

 <img src="man/figures/cases100.png" width="100%" />

-The next graph refers to the number of accumulated cases per 100,000 inhabitants for the 853 municipalities in the state Minas Gerais (data for the day 2022-11-18).
+The next graph refers to the number of accumulated cases per 100,000 inhabitants for each of the 853 municipalities in the state Minas Gerais (data for the day 2022-11-25).

 <img src="man/figures/mgCases100.png" width="100%" />